jmoussa/expense-report-app/README.md

 # Expense Report Web App
 ## A personal project that I outfitted to also use for my database administration class

-Uses React.js, Node.js/Express, MySQL

-Created using create-react-app and express
+## Mainly used to learn ReactJS and Express APIs

+ReactJS, NodeJS/Express, MySQL

+Front-end was made with create-react-app, back-end uses a basic Express API.

 ### Client
 This holds the front end data and forms that are used to communicate with the node server.
-More functionality coming soon (from the output side).
+The Output tab shows visualizations of the inputs and the data within the database.